Smile-SA/smile-magento-elasticsearch/doc/user-documentation.md

 * All product of type "Blazer"
 * All product having the containing the word "Kit" dans leur nom.

-To define a category as "Virtual Category",
+To define a category as Virtual Category :

 * Go into the **Category tab** of your category :
 * Set the category virtual using the "Enable virtual category" switcher